 A story of division and redemption plays out showing the possibility of healing both the forest and the native community.

-Reviews & Awards"Highly Recommended.
+Reviews and Festivals"Highly Recommended.
 Editor's Choice.
 Best of 2015.
 Engaging, thought provoking, troubling, inspiring, and hopeful.
 One can’t but help wonder if there is a way to respect nature, live in harmony with the environment, maintain cultural traditions from the past, and embrace modern society.
 You will wrestle with this yourself as you learn about a chapter of US history that is rarely told."

 – Science Books and Films (AAAS)

 “Tells the story of the ANCSA in all of its complexity and diversity.
 The film succeeds by tracing the impacts of ANCSA through the lives of real people.
 At the same time it illustrates beautifully how indigenous values…have helped to overcome these early frictions to insure that new institutions more consciously align with old institutions.”

 – Thomas F. Thornton, Ph.D., Assoc.
 Professor & Senior Research Fellow, University of Oxford

 "Highly Recommended.
 Exceptional viewing for wildlife activists, contemporary American historians, high school and college students, and humanitarians.
 Forces viewers to consider the meanings behind the traditional, the contemporary, the desire for economic progress, and the act of 'selling out' ..."

 – Educational Media Reviews Online